hakant/hakant.github.io/source/portfolio/index.markdown

 **Some technical details about what's keeping me busy at the office:**

-* Using Visual Studio 2012.
+* Using Visual Studio 2013 IDE.

 * Backend development.
 Scalability and resilience is significant.
 We use ServiceBus, Message Queues, NoSQL and Blob data storage together with SQL Azure.